 Rogues SML-2 Monster Lite Squat Stand is their best-selling squat stand, and for good reason!

-It features Rogues’ standard 3×3″ 11-gauge steel, adjustable fat/skinny pull-up bars, and Westside spacing with Monster Lite 5/8″ hole spacing.
+It features Rogues’ standard 3×3″ 11-gauge steel, adjustable fat/skinny pull-up bars, and Westside hole spacing with Monster Lite 5/8-inch hole spacing.

-All in all, for the price, this is the beefiest Squat Stand you’re gonna get.
+All in all, for the price, this is one of the beefiest squat stands you’re gonna get.

 The Fringe Sport Garage Series Squat Stand is constructed of 2″x3″ powder-coated 12-gauge steel.